skiadas/AppliedStatsCourse/notes/hypothesis_tests.md

     $$\begin{cases}H_0:&\mu \leq \mu_0\\ H_a:&\mu > \mu_0\end{cases}$$

     We compute the area that is above $z$.
 If $z < 0$ this would be bad (large), and that is a good thing as a $\bar x$ that is less than $\mu_0$ should not help us at all in proving the alternative $\mu > \mu_0$.

+### An Example

+The college claims that the average GPA of our students is at least $3.1$.
+Suppose we know that the standard deviation of all Hanover GPAs is $0.55$.
+We will use a sample of $50$ students.
+We find the mean in our sample to be only $2.9$.
+We would like to see if this is enough evidence to reject the college's claim.
+We therefore set a hypothesis test, one-sided since the college claimed "at least":

+$$\begin{cases}H_0:&\mu \geq 3.1\\ H_a:&\mu < 3.1\end{cases}$$

+To carry out the test, we would compute

+$$z = \frac{\bar x - \mu}{\sigma/\sqrt{n}} = \frac{2.9-3.1}{0.5/\sqrt{50}} = -2.83$$

+We then compute the area below that value and we find it to be $0.0023$.
+Therefore there is a less than $0.25\%$ chance that we would see such a low mean if the college's claim was correct.
+As this is extremely unlikely, we can consider it very strong evidence against the college's claim (null hypothesis).
+We would therefore reject the null hypothesis, and instead suggest that the true mean is smaller.
+In fact we may provide a confidence interval.

+### Significance Level

+When setting up a hypothesis test, it is important to agree beforehand how small a percentage we would consider strong enough evidence.
+This is called the **significance level** and is denoted by $\alpha$.
+For example we might decide that we want $\alpha = 0.05$, meaning that we will reject the null hypothesis as long as the $P$-value we compute is less than that.

+A significance level of $5\%$ is fairly typical.